This long long post details some homemade modifications, repairs and fixes I have done over the years.

 Curtains: This is what I did.

 I purchased from Lowes a roll up patio door cover made of woven bamboo strips.
 They come in about four or five colors and are available in many sizes from a little window size to a sliding patio door size.
-Since I needed to cover six windows I purchased a big one for $75+- and then whacked it up into little pieces.

 - BUT before cutting anything I used a hot melt glue gun to secure all the soon to be severed threads figuring there would be no way to re-weave things once I started cutting.